julianomacielferreira/Python-Code-Interview-Problems/problem-6/README.md

     # If no starting station is found, return -1
     return -1
 ```

+A more detailed explanation:

+The ``can_traverse`` function checks if it's possible to traverse a circular route starting from a given station.
+It iterates over the stations, keeping track of the remaining gas.
+If the remaining gas becomes negative at any given
+point, it returns False.
+If it successfully traverses the entire route without running out of gas, it returns True.

+The ``gas_station`` function finds the starting gas station's  index by iterating over each station as a potential starting
+point and calling the ``can_traverse`` function.
+If it finds a start station that allows traversing the entire route,
+it returns the index of that station.
+If no such station is found, it returns -1.

 If a station ``start`` reaches a negative amount at the index ``i``, then all stations between ``start`` and ``i``
 inclusive are invalid, so start again from ``i + 1``.